BioSchemas/bioschemas-scraper/README.md

 # bioschemas-scraper
 Web scrapper to harverst Data items using bioschemas specifications markup.
-This project is based in Scrapy, a Python library to crawl web resources.
+This project is based on [Scrapy](https://doc.scrapy.org/en/latest/index.html), a Python library to crawl web resources.

 ## Dependencies
 You will need **pip** to install the script requirements, [over here](https://pip.pypa.io/en/stable/installing/) you will find documentation about installing **pip** in your OS.
 The safer way to get your requirements installed without affecting any other Python project you have is using [**virtualenv**](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 You will also need an Elastic Search instance running so you can save the crawled records.

+And you will need to install scrapy, please find the isntallation steps [here](https://doc.scrapy.org/en/latest/intro/install.html).

+You will also need an [Elastic Search](https://www.elastic.co/products/elasticsearch) instance running in order to save the crawled data.

 ## Installation
 ```{r, engine='bash', count_lines}